The Diesel Page

 It's entirely possible to replace an ailing 6.5 with a good running 6.2, but there are a few "need to know" details that will make the swap easier and perform more reliably.
 The 6.2 and 6.5 share the very same basic architecture and accessory mount requirements.
 This means that, other than a few details discussed here, you will be able to replace any model year 6.5 with any model year 6.2.
 The military application for these engines have created opportunities to acquire a replacement engine without spending a lot of money, which has increased the interest level in swapping a 6.2 in place of a 6.5.
 Let's show you how it's done.

 An opportunity presented itself recently to learn more about a mechanical fuel injection conversion in a 1996 6.5TD Chevrolet K3500.
 A local shop bought a really nice black 1996 crew cab dually, that was already equipped with a cowl induction hood, Alcoa aluminum wheels and a high-end aluminum flat bed.
 The DS4 electronic fuel injection system had become so unreliable that the original owner sold the truck for an unbelievably low price.
 Because this truck was equipped with the NV4500 5-speed manual transmission, the new owner wanted to convert the fuel system to mechanical fuel injection.
-This is not an indepth step-by-step how to, but rather a discussion that includes the harder-to-do details.
+This is not an in-depth step-by-step how-to guide, but rather a discussion that includes information for how to work through the harder-to-do aspects of an electronic to mechanical fuel injection system conversion.

 The Crankcase Depression Regulator (CDR) has been a part of the 6.2/6.5 diesel emissions system since the first 6.2L diesel equipped truck rolled off the assembly lines in the fall of 1981.
 The CDR's primary purpose is to maintain something less than 5" of water vacuum within the crankcase.
 It does this by incorporating a spring and diaphragm that can modulate the air flow path between the engine's crankcase and air intake system.
 A slight negative pressure within the engine's crankcase also helps in preventing oil leaks.
 We sacrificed a perfectly serviceable CDR by cutting it apart to have a look inside, and to show you how it operates.